 Knot groups and the connection to group theory

-The fundamental group π₁(S³ - K) is the ultimate knot invariant - it contains complete information about the knot's topology.
-Unlike polynomial invariants which can fail to distinguish different knots, the fundamental group is a complete invariant: if two knots have isomorphic fundamental groups, they are equivalent!
+The fundamental group is the ultimate knot invariant.
+Unlike polynomial invariants which can fail to distinguish different knots, the fundamental group is a complete invariant: if two knots have isomorphic fundamental groups, they are equivalent.
+It captures all topological information about the knot complement.

-In this module, you'll learn how to visualize loops in the knot complement, compute knot groups from diagrams, work with group presentations, and discover the deep connections to the Group Theory module.
-This is where topology and algebra unite in beautiful harmony.
+This module covers how to visualize loops in the knot complement, compute knot groups from diagrams using the Wirtinger method, work with group presentations and Tietze transformations, and discover the deep connections between knot theory and group theory.

-The fundamental group π₁(S³ - K) consists of equivalence classes of loops in 3D space that avoid the knot K. Two loops are equivalent if one can be continuously deformed into the other without crossing the knot.
+The fundamental group consists of equivalence classes of loops in 3D space that avoid the knot.
+Two loops are equivalent if one can be continuously deformed into the other without crossing the knot.
+The group operation is concatenation of loops.

 Description: A loop that goes around the knot once